abhay-01/next_js-saas-ai/README.md

 # Navyug

-Welcome to TranscendX, the ultimate platform for unleashing creativity and fostering collaboration!
+Welcome to Navyug, the ultimate platform for unleashing creativity and fostering collaboration!
 Our real-time AI-driven application empowers users to generate a wide range of content types, seamlessly integrating cutting-edge technology with user-friendly features.

 ## Key Features